pomerium/documentation/content/docs/get-started/fundamentals/core/get-started.md

 - The `config.yaml` file configures Pomerium itself
 - The `docker-compose.yaml` file configures and runs your Docker containers

-We’ll configure these files together in the next section.
+We'll configure these files together in the next section.

 :::info What is **Pomerium Core**?